melvinperello/javafx-dost3-bulacan-iris/README.md

 It will utilize Afterschool Creatives **Redundant Storage Algorithm** ( RSA ).
 RSA maintains to provide local copy of the digitalized documents to each active terminal in the network to avoid data loss.

 This project is License under the Open-Source MIT License. https://opensource.org/licenses/MIT

-> This is my past time during my Internship at the DOST Provincial Science and Technology Center of Bulacan.